k1ch3r/vitePressOca/controlLogic.md

 ```

-Let's make a "else exclusive or" condition using what we learned before:
+Let's make an "else exclusive or" condition using what we learned before:

 ```java
 if(a < 10) {